wayqui/covid19-kafka/README.md

 * Configure manual retries and recovery of the messages for the consumer.
 * Unit test and integration tests
 * Add Swagger-UI api documentation and generate a client.
+* Generate Id for message (in order to avoid duplicates)